How to load 3D content in AR scenarios at runtime in xr-frame

 - xr-frame official examples: Includes various basic and advanced usage examples.

-The official materials already provide sufficient content on how to load 3D content at runtime.
-This article only briefly explains some commonly used content and loading methods in AR scenarios.
+The official resources already provide sufficient content on how to load 3D content at runtime.
+This article briefly explains some commonly used content and loading methods in AR scenarios.

 Resource loading vs node mounting

-In xr-frame, displaying a 3D model is divided into two stages:
+In xr-frame, displaying a 3D model involves two stages:

-Resource loading: refers to downloading and parsing the model file (such as
+Resource loading: Refers to downloading and parsing model files (such as

 .glb) from the network or local storage into memory.
-At this point, the model is ready but not visible in the scene.Node mounting: refers to creating a node in the scene tree and associating the loaded resource with that node.
-The model will then officially appear in the rendering canvas.
+At this point, the model is ready but not visible in the scene.Node mounting: Refers to creating a node in the scene tree and associating the loaded resource with that node.
+Only then does the model appear in the rendering canvas.

-How to dynamically load 3D content with code
+How to dynamically load 3D content using code

 Resource loading